 An office boasting vibrant greenery will convey a positive image to your visitors and also have some psychological and physical benefits; plants help to combat stress, decrease contaminants and can even reduce noise levels by minimising sound reverberations to change the acoustics of the room.

-Scientists from the University of Exeter recently undertook a study to investigate whether plants can have a positive effect to the workplace.
+Scientists from the University of Exeter recently undertook a study to investigate whether plants can have a positive effect on the workplace.
 Their results suggested that plants make staff happier and more productive and can also “increase productivity by 15%.”
 They added that the implementation of plants “significantly increased workplace satisfaction, self-reported levels of concentration, and perceived air quality” for their subjects.
 Not bad eh?

 Combine all of that with the (non-scientific) fact that they are aesthetically pleasing, and there is a very strong case to dot a few around the office.